 They also are more flexible than DBAs and offer Incorporation Status.
 For this reason, it’s recommended that even if you want to operate under a DBA, that you consider incorporating under an LLC too; even if you’re a Single-Member Company.

+Turn to your CPA or an Attorney for advice if you’re unsure, or want more information about what’s best for you.

 4. Is A DBA A Legal Entity?